 Limoncello, Mill Road, Cambridge

-The Deli: A new hobby during lockdown is to browse delis, especially ones like Limoncello, where you can imagine for a moment that you are on holiday in Italy.
-Out of lockdown, I can’t wait to get back to their gorgeous garden for an Aperol Spritz, but for now a picnic will more than suffice.
-The counter has an amazing selection of olives and antipasti such as sun-blush tomatoes, marinated peppers and artichokes to have with bread, cheese and cured and cold meats.
+The Deli: Browsing in Limoncello, you can imagine for a moment that you are on holiday in Italy – the counter has an amazing selection of olives and antipasti such as sun-blush tomatoes, marinated peppers and artichokes to have with bread, cheese and cured and cold meats.
 Or perhaps pre-order one of the stunning paninis – ciabattas with such delights as melted Buffalo mozzerella, home-made rocket pesto, sun-blushed tomatoes and parma ham.
 Ooo – can you hear the crunch as you bite into that beauty!
 Wash down with Italian wine or a cold beer and, if you have the time, grab a coffee in the lovely new alfresco Sunset Garden Terrace.

 The Geographer, Impington

 The Deli: Planet-friendly, plastic-free and zero waste are watchwords at The Geographer, but that doesn’t mean compromising on taste or luxurious treats.
 This friendly, family-run vegetarian café in Impington (north of Cambridge) has fresh bread, home-made cakes, Italian biscuits, fresh fruit and veg and if you want to do a quick eco-friendly weekly shop too you can get refills of all the essentials like rice, pasta, pulses and grains.
 A typical picnic lunch might be a yummy mozzarella, tomatoes and basil focaccia.
 Wash this down with some Copper Crew South African Rosé – which comes in a handy can from a local company based in Cottenham – erm, I’m off to stock up now!
-For an added treat finish off with a slice of the ever-popular Belgian Chocolate rocky road or maybe some of the chocolate Guinness cake in honour of St Patrick’s day which is on the counter this week.
+For an added treat finish off with a slice of the ever-popular Belgian Chocolate rocky road.

 Picnic Spot: Owners Caroline and David Child, like to picnic at the Histon and Impington Community orchard or they say anywhere near a tennis court so they can burn off the calories after that big lunch!
 Now that is commitment!